scala-poland/scala-poland-site/example4.md

 You can write on any channel in english, everybody will understand you.

 ## Hiring
-You may put a job advert but the salary range is required.
+You may put a job advert but the salary range is required (with exception for Devs working in given company).
 Channel #hiring

 Mam nadzieję, że grupa slack-owa ułatwi wam wejście w świat scalowy i umożliwi pracę zarobkową z tym kreatywnym językiem.